learn-co-curriculum/dsc-repo-readability-v2-2/README.md

 ### Headings example

-When you use text editing software like Microsoft Word or Google Docs, you use different level headings to create a consistent heirarchy of information in your documentation.
+When you use text editing software like Microsoft Word or Google Docs, you use different level headings to create a consistent hierarchy of information in your documentation.
 H1 headings are the  highest level, like the title of the document, while H2 and H3 headings are lower in value.
 You denote a line is a heading by putting a hash mark next to the text, so the title in your analysis:

 ![example text without markdown](images/title_without-markdown.png)